An exemplar of sustainable infrastructure

 Designed in collaboration with specialist timber engineers Ingenieurbüro Miebach, the pared back structure is in keeping with the natural river setting.
 The crossing features a pair of outward leaning timber beams, that splay apart as they reach each riverbank enabling fully accessible approaches from all directions.
 These extend above the level of the deck to form the bridge’s parapets, while allowing it to clear predicted flood levels.
 The visible, outer faces of the shaped glulam beams are designed to weather naturally over time, while the inner, pedestrian facing surfaces are clad in tactile, native timber slats with carefully integrated lighting and handrails.

-‘Balingen Footbridge demonstrates not just the aesthetic and structural potential of timber in place of steel in bridge-building, but the carbon that can be sequestered.
-Through offsetting the concrete going into the abutments, timber allows you to create a more sustainable piece of infrastructure, that, with the correct maintenance, can last as long as any steel structure’
+‘Balingen Footbridge demonstrates not just the aesthetic and structural potential of timber in place of steel in bridge-building, but the carbon that can be sequestered.’

 Bridge Design Awards Citation